 Readings are assigned on a weekly basis.
 Readings are to be completed BEFORE the class meeting for which they are assigned.
 There is one required text book, available at the bookstore, along with online readings available on the Blackboard website.
-This course has a serious amount of reading and you will not be able to do well on your assignments if you do not do the reading.
+This course has a serious amount of reading and you will not be able to do well in this course if you do not do the reading.
+The textbook is designed to provide you with a working knowledge of the issues that we will discuss in class, so that we can spend our time together in a more meaningful exploration of the issues and concepts presented.